 - CTA views: the number of CTA views on this page.

 - CTA clicks: the number of clicks on a CTA on this page.

 - AMP views (blog posts only): a breakdown of how many times the AMP version of your blog post was viewed compared to the number of times it was viewed on a desktop.

 - CTA %: the conversion rate of how many visitors clicked on a CTA they viewed on this page.

-- Use the Style dropdown menu to change your chart type.
-You can choose an area chart, column, line, or a combination of an area and line chart in your data visualization.
+- In the upper right of the chart, click the Style dropdown menu and select the type of chart you want to use for analysis.
+You can select an area chart, column, line, or a combination of an area and line chart to visualize the data.

-- Click the X next to any of the Selected columns to remove it from your report.
+- Click the X next to a property in the Selected columns section to remove it from the table.

 - Enter search terms in the search bar to search for a specific page.

 - Click a column header to sort the pages by that metric.